slu-csci-5030/Ram_IR/README.md

 - **ESLint** is a static code analysis tool for identifying problematic patterns found in JavaScript code.
 It helps us maintain code quality standards.
   - [ESLint Documentation](https://eslint.org/docs/user-guide/getting-started)

+### Build and Deployment Status
+In our Build and Deployment Status, we actively address issues encountered by team members during code development.
+For instance, if a Team Member encounters an issue, they'll comment on the problem, followed by its status.
+Other team members with potential solutions will reach out to assist and the status changes appropriately.